Phinnnty/Hammerspoon/README.md

     edgeBuffer = 40             -- Don't move mouse if already close to right edge (in pixels) })

--- Settings can also be accessed via the GUI by:
+-- Settings can also be accessed via the GUI by using the keyboard shortcut Cmd+Alt+M
--- 1. Clicking on the menubar icon and selecting "Open Settings..."
--- 2. Using the keyboard shortcut Cmd+Alt+S
 ```

 ### FB_Call.spoon